What is Retirement Planning: A Step-By-Step Guide For Beginners

 Eligibility rules: No age requirement.
 Employers must have 100 or fewer employees.
 Employees are eligible if they earned at least $5,000 during any 2 years before the current year.

-Tax advantages: For both employees and employers, contributions are tax-deductible, meaning you will only pay taxes once you withdraw distributions.
+Tax advantages: For both employees and employers, contributions are tax-deductible.

 Retirement Plans for Traditional Employees